Discrete and continuous spectrum of lightest hypernuclei: Results and discussions

 \subsection{Bound states properties}

 As was pointed out above, the central part of the YNG-NF potential depends on the parameter $k_{F}$, it usually serves as an adjustable parameter to reproduce, for example, the ground state energy of a hypernucleus.
 We will employ this parameter in a similar way.
-To do this, we consider how the energy of the ground states of $_{\Lambda}^{3}$H, $_{\Lambda}^{4}$H and $_{\Lambda}^{5}$He depends on the parameter $k_{F}$.
-In Fig. \ref{Fig:SpectrvsKF} we show the dependence of the binding energy of $_{\Lambda}^{3}$H, $_{\Lambda}^{4}$H and $_{\Lambda}^{5}$He hypernuclei on parameter $k_{F}$.
+To do this, we consider how the energy of the ground states of $_{\Lambda}^{3}$H, $_{\Lambda}^{4}$H , $_{\Lambda}^{4}$He and $_{\Lambda}^{5}$He depends on the parameter $k_{F}$.
+In Fig. \ref{Fig:SpectrvsKF} we show the dependence of the binding energy of $_{\Lambda}^{3}$H, $_{\Lambda}^{4}$H, $_{\Lambda}^{4}$He and $_{\Lambda}^{5}$He hypernuclei on parameter $k_{F}$.
 One can see that the experimental values of the binding energy of these nuclei can be achieved with different values of the parameter $k_{F}$.
+One can also see that, within the present two-cluster model, the ground state energies of $_{\Lambda}^{4}$H and $_{\Lambda}^{4}$He coincide, which reflects the peculiarities of the YNG potential.

 In Table \ref{Tab:EnergyvsKeff} we collected the optimal values of the parameter $k_{F}$, which allows us to reproduce the ground state energy of lightest hypernuclei.
-In what follows, all calculations of discrete and continuous spectrum states of the hypernuclei $_{\Lambda}^{3}$H, $_{\Lambda }^{4}$H and $_{\Lambda}^{5}$He will be performed with corresponding value of $k_{F}$.
+In what follows, all calculations of discrete and continuous spectrum states of the hypernuclei $_{\Lambda}^{3}$H, $_{\Lambda }^{4}$H and $_{\Lambda}^{5}$He will be performed with the corresponding value of $k_{F}$.